 Imagine a human with a life mission to amass a single model of rubber duckies.

-He uses his intellectual gifts to build a rubber ducky production empire with thousands of factories and millions of employees.
-All so he can make rubber duckies.
-He doesn’t even have time for a family or friends.
+This person uses their intellectual gifts to build a rubber ducky production empire with thousands of factories and millions of employees.
+All to make rubber duckies.
+They don’t even have time for a family or friends.

-At the end of his long life, he has accumulated hundreds of billions of rubber duckies, which he doesn’t want to share with anyone or sell on the market.
+At the end of a long life, the person has accumulated hundreds of billions of rubber duckies, which they don’t want to share with anyone or sell on the market.

-As he was dying, he was asked “What is your biggest regret in life?”
+As the person was dying, someone asks “What is your biggest regret in life?”

 He answers “Man, I wish I made more rubber duckies”